 - Infrastructure: Hospital buildings, operating rooms, and medical equipment.

-- State of Disrepair: Moderate, but with areas of severe disrepair.
+- State of disrepair: Moderate, but with heavily degraded areas.

 - Access: Difficult, with risks related to the safety of the structures.